Why Test Your Car Battery?

 Tips for Maintaining Your Car Battery

-3. Secure the battery: Ensure the battery is securely fastened in its mounting bracket.
+3. Secure the battery: Ensure that your car battery is securely fastened in its mounting bracket.
+A loose battery can vibrate while driving, causing internal damage and shortening its lifespan.

-6. Regularly inspect your battery: Check for damage, leaks, or swelling and have it checked by a professional if needed.
+6. Regularly inspect your battery: Periodically inspect your battery for any signs of damage, leaks, or swelling.
+If you notice any issues, have your battery checked by a professional as soon as possible.

 Conclusion